juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 ### Test Coverage

-The test suite covers:
-- **Unit Tests**: Individual components like the builder, parser, and generators
-- **Integration Tests**: End-to-end workflows from input files to generated servers
-- **Input Sample Tests**: Testing with various input file formats and configurations
-- **Configuration Tests**: Testing different configuration options and edge cases
+The test suite covers **Unit Tests** for individual components like the builder, parser, and generators, **Integration Tests** for end-to-end workflows from input files to generated servers, **Input Sample Tests** for various input file formats and configurations, and **Configuration Tests** for different configuration options and edge cases.

 ### Continuous Integration